simokamaa/LMS/documentation/installation.md

-# ImageSync Installition guidelines to the server
+# Learning Management System Installation guidelines to the server

 ### Here's required technology and languages to get started: